mmuratarat/mmuratarat.github.io/_pages/faq.md

 Err(x)= \left( E \left[ \hat{f}(x) \right] − f(x) \right)^{2} + E \left[ \left( \hat{f}(x) − E \left[ \hat{f}(x) \right] \right)^{2} \right] + \sigma_{\varepsilon}^{2}
  $$

-Hence, in a machine learning algorithm, a model's generalization error can be expressed as the sum of three different errors.
+Hence, in a machine learning algorithm, the bias–variance decomposition is a way of analyzing a learning algorithm's expected generalization error with respect to a particular problem as a sum of three terms, the bias, variance, and a quantity called the irreducible error, resulting from noise in the problem itself:

 $$
 \text{Total Error} = \text{Bias}^{2} + \text{Variance} + \text{Irreducible Error}